The Borussia Mönchengladbach Files

 captured near Danzig.
 I do not like to talk about that time, though it probably shaped me more than any other.
 Football kept me afloat.

-After returning home in 1945, Franz Kremer persuaded me to play for my old club in Köln-Klettenberg.
 He was the new chairman, and I was ready to help.
 Later, after training courses under Sepp Herberger and various coaching experiences, I found my way to Mönchengladbach on April 27, 1964.
 Sepp Herberger had recommended me again.

 I arrived with ideas, with bitterness, and with a deep desire to build something of my own.
 Günter Netzer was already signed; Jupp Heynckes and Bernd Rupp came for 1964/65, Berti Vogts after promotion had been secured.
-The rest is history: we became the number one club in the Rhineland and in 1969/70 the champions of Germany.

 My anger at Köln never truly faded.
 I